Skip to content ↓

 • Memory, including models of memory and eyewitness testimony.

-• Attachment, including types of attachment, separations, and the effects of day care.
+• Attachment, including types of attachment and deprivation.

 • Psychopathology, including definitions of abnormality; characteristics and treatments of phobias, depression and OCD.